4 Runner: Background

-"Cain's Blood", co-written by country-pop artist Michael Johnson and former Poco member Jack Sundrud, was issued as the lead single in early 1995.
+"Cain's Blood", co-written by Michael Johnson and former Poco and Great Plains member Jack Sundrud, was issued as the lead single in early 1995.
 It reached a peak of No. 26 on the Billboard country music charts and No. 14 on the RPM country charts in Canada.
-The song also had a music video filmed at Hawaiʻi Volcanoes National Park, which was put into medium rotation on CMT.
+The song also had a music video filmed at Hawaiʻi Volcanoes National Park on the island of Hawaii which was put into medium rotation on CMT.
 On the success of the single, the group's self-titled debut album was issued in May 1995.
 Four sides were cut for the album in September 1994, one of which was "Cain's Blood", and the rest of the album was then recorded between January and March 1995.
 Buddy Cannon, who produced the album with Shell, noted that he did not attempt to change the "vocal blend" present on the group's demo tape, and thus spent more time focusing on the musical arrangements and song selection.
 He also noted that the use of four-part vocal harmony made it more difficult to find suitable songs, compared to other country music groups where the vocal harmony is not as prominent.
-Polydor promoted the group via a showcase in Marina del Rey, California in which they, along with then-labelmates Chely Wright and Shane Sutton, performed before 80 radio representatives and 100 representatives of PolyGram Distribution.
+Polydor promoted the group via a showcase in Marina del Rey which is next to Venice, Los Angeles in which they and then-labelmates Chely Wright and Shane Sutton, performed before 80 radio representatives and 100 representatives of PolyGram Distribution.
 Three more singles were issued from 4 Runner: "A Heart with 4 Wheel Drive", "Home Alone", and "Ripples".
 While none of these reached Top 40 on the U.S. country music charts, "A Heart with 4 Wheel Drive" made No. 18 on the RPM Country Tracks charts in Canada.

-Crittenden quit the group in October 1995 to focus more on a recording studio and publishing company which he owned at the time, and he was quickly replaced by Billy Simon, who made his debut at a concert in Pine Bluff, Arkansas that month.
-Due to a restructuring of Polydor Nashville, 4 Runner was transferred to A&M Records Nashville for what would have been its second album, One for the Ages.
+Crittenden quit the group in October 1995 to focus more on a recording studio and publishing company which he owned at the time.
+He was replaced by Billy Simon, who made his debut at a concert in Pine Bluff southeast of Little Rock, Arkansas in the same month.
+Due to a restructuring of Polydor Nashville, 4Runner was transferred to A&M Records Nashville for what would have been its second album, One for the Ages.
 The lead single was "That Was Him (This Is Now)", written by Keith Urban and Vernon Rust.
 Although this song entered the country charts, the album itself was not released due to the closure of Polydor/A&M's Nashville unit.
-4 Runner soon disbanded.
-During the band's hiatus, Chapman sang backing vocals on Chad Brock's 1998 self-titled debut album.
-They were also nominated in 1996 at the Academy of Country Music for the Top New Vocal Group award, along with Perfect Stranger and Lonestar, but lost to Lonestar.
+4Runner soon disbanded.
+During the group's hiatus, Chapman sang backing vocals on Chad Brock's 1998 self-titled debut album.